YijieChen720/Parallel-Hough-Circle-Detector/README.md

 The pipeline of implementing a Hough Circle Detector is as follows:
 - Apply a derivative filter (e.g. Sobel filter) to convert the raw rgb image into a binary image, '1' representing an edge pixel
 - Apply Hough Transform and accumuate the vote of each edge pixel to a 3D accumulator matrix
-- (Optional: use the gradient image to narrow down the search space)
+- (Optional: use the gradient image to narrow down the voting space)
 - Traverse the accumulator matrix and find the local maxima

 ## THE CHALLENGE